aisingapore/TagUI/README.md

 * [[ License ]](#license)

 # Why This
 Automate repetitive parts of your work - use cases include data acquisition, process and test automations of web apps.
-TA.Gui is open-source software released under the MIT license, that means you can freely use, modify or share it.
+TA.Gui is open-source software released under MIT license, that means you can freely use, modify or share it.

 ### FEATURES
 - natural language with JavaScript support